2022–23 Dumbarton F.C. season: March

 March began with a 2-0 away victory against Stranraer, thanks to goals from Ross MacLean and Gregor Buchanan.
 16-year-old academy graduate Luca Vata, nephew of former Celtic player Rudi Vata, made his debut as a late substitute.
 On March 7 a planned game with second placed Stirling Albion was called off due to a frozen pitch with under two hours notice, leading to the Binos submitting a complaint to the Scottish Professional Football League.
 Four days later a planned clash with Forfar Athletic also fell victim to the weather.
 The Sons returned to action on March 18, suffering a humiliating 5-1 defeat to ninth placed Albion Rovers.
+A week later a meeting of the top two ended in a 2-2 draw, with Ross MacLean and Finlay Gray on target.
+Four days later, the Sons were able to name just four substitutes as they lost 1-0 at home to Forfar Athletic.
+Ally Love missed an early penalty for the hosts.
+Peter Grant was named the club's Player of the Month.